3 Federal Police Officer Resume Examples & Templates [Edit Free]

 5. Stick to one page

 • Your resume must be one page, even if you have a wealth of experience in law enforcement and protection.
-If you’re struggling to part with that story about how you helped academy graduates jumpstart their careers with better training, save it for your cover letter!
+If you’re struggling to part with that story about how you helped academy graduates jumpstart their careers with better training, save it for when creating a cover letter!

 Are there any metrics to avoid?